ArshnoorSingh07/Shopping-Cart-App/README.md

 - Calculates the total cart value dynamically
 - Allows users to remove products from the cart
 - Displays an empty cart state when no products are added
+- **Checkout Now** button triggers Razorpay payment modal

+### Payment Flow

+- Clicking **Checkout Now** opens the Razorpay payment modal
+- Supports test card payments (card: `4111 1111 1111 1111`, any future expiry, any CVV)
+- On successful payment, the cart is cleared and the user is redirected to the **Order Success** page
+- The Order Success page displays a payment confirmation with the Razorpay Payment ID
+- On payment failure or dismissal, an error toast is shown and the cart remains intact

 ### State Management

 - Cart state is managed globally using Redux Toolkit
-- Actions and reducers are defined inside `cartSlice.js`
+- Actions and reducers are defined inside `cartSlice.js` (`add`, `remove`, `clearCart`)
 - Uses `useSelector` and `useDispatch` for accessing and updating the store

 ---